Tykky/Raytracer/Documentation/implementation.md

 (in camera sketch) is traversed with nested for loops.
 The parallelization is done by splitting the nested for loop into segments (rectangles on screen) and assigning each segment to a separate thread.
 Each thread processes then pixels on it's own segment in parallel.
 Implementing the paralellization this way causes no critical sections in the code.
+Library called openMP is used to do the parallelization.

 Each pixel inside each segment is mapped to a ray and then the ray is send out to the world to see how it bounces from different objects.
 Color for each pixel is computed based on these bounces.
 This mapping is done multiple times